The Tyranny of Experts: Book reviews

 Dalibor Rohac reviewed the book favorably for The Umlaut, writing, "There are no silver-bullet solutions to poverty and underdevelopment.
 Instead of trying to find them, policymakers ought to simply respect individual rights—including the rights of poor people."
 Clive Crook also reviewed the book favorably for Bloomberg View.

 The New York Times called the book "bracingly iconoclastic."

 Publishers Weekly published a critical review of the book, concluding, "This loose, sometimes incoherent collection of high-minded notes does not add up to a convincing thesis or argument.
 Easterly tries to craft global solutions, but fails to come up with practical proposals that will work in the messy world beyond his neighborhood."

+Carol Graham, writing for the Journal of Economic Literature, suggests that he "fails to note that myriad impoverished individuals cannot exercise these freedoms due to low expectations or compromised rights."

 Writing in the Wall Street Journal, Sarah Chayes was also critical: "Mr. Easterly calls for a profound overhaul of the way powerful nations conceive of and implement aid—and, more important, of the broader foreign-policy decision-making of which aid is a component.
 That change is needed.
 It's just not clear this book is crisp or cogent enough to help advance it."

 Kirkus Reviews described the book more neutrally, with the concluding sentence: "A sharply written polemic intended to stir up debate about the aims of global anti-poverty campaigns."

 The book was also reviewed on many blogs.